chromebook-unity/create-usb/README.md

 ## 1. Downloading, extracting, and flashing the disk image

 First, we will need to download the image file.
+Download the image you want in the "Disk Image Releases" section below (NOTE: Try to select the latest image).

 ### Disk Image Releases